Oversmoothing: When All Node Embeddings Become the Same

 Think of oversmoothing as a rumour spreading through a network.
 Each round, every person replaces their belief with the average of their friends’ beliefs.
 After a few rounds everyone in a tightly connected community converges to the same average opinion — individual information is destroyed.
 The more rounds, the more uniform the beliefs.
 A GNN doing neighbourhood averaging suffers exactly the same fate.

 Key Insight: Oversmoothing is not a training bug.
-It is a mathematical inevitability: the smoothing matrix S̃ has spectral radius 1, so repeated application kills all eigenvectors except the constant one.
-No amount of regularisation or learning rate tuning will fix it — the architecture must change.
+It is a mathematical inevitability: the propagation matrix \(\hat{A}\) has spectral radius exactly 1, attained by a single eigenvector, so repeated application shrinks every other eigen-direction to zero.
+No amount of regularisation or learning-rate tuning will fix it — the architecture must change.

 Node embeddings converge to the same value with increasing GNN depth Layer 0 Layer 1 Layer 2 Layer K→∞